tc39/notes/es7/2015-11/nov-18.md

 BT: someone should write this

-… istvan’s update …
+... istvan's update ...

-WH: So ISO would make a tiny “pointer standard” that points to whatever the latest ECMA ECMAScript standard is?
+WH: So ISO would make a tiny "pointer standard" that points to whatever the latest ECMA ECMAScript standard is?

 IS: Yes.